What does Innes mean?

 Innes has 1 masculine form: Ennis.

-Below is a graphed comparison of the popularity of the girl name Innes and related names.
-Popular alternative forms of Innes (#unlisted) listed in the Top 1000 are Agnes, Anais, Anissa, Annis, Ina, Ines, Inez and Una.
-Adoption of these girl names was at its most widespread during 1900-1909 and has become significantly less since, with versions such as Anissa, Ina, Ines, Inez and Una falling out of style.
-(2014 Birth Statistics)
+Agnes, Anais, Anissa, Annis, Ina, Ines, Inez and Una are the popular alternative forms of Innes (#unlisted).
+Adoption of these girl names was at its most widespread during the years 1900-1909 (usage of 0.4749%) and has become significantly less since, with versions such as Anissa, Ina, Ines, Inez and Una falling out of style.
+Below is a graphed comparison of the usage of the girl name Innes and related names.
+(Top 1000 Birth Names Statistics, 2014)